Cécile Chaminade: Biography

 In 1908, she performed concerts in twelve cities in the United States.
-Her compositions were tremendous favorites with the American public, and such pieces as the Scarf Dance or the Ballet No. 1 were to be found in the music libraries of many lovers of piano music of the time.
+Her compositions were tremendous favorites with the American public, and such pieces as the "Scarf Dance" or the Ballet No. 1 were to be found in the music libraries of many lovers of piano music of the time.
 She composed a Konzertstück for piano and orchestra, the ballet music to Callirhoé and other orchestral works.
-Her songs, such as The Silver Ring and Ritournelle, were also great favorites.
+Her songs, such as "The Silver Ring" and "Ritournelle", were also great favorites.

 Chaminade was the recipient of numerous honours, both in France and abroad.
 In 1888 and 1892, she was honoured by the Académie Française.
 In 1897, she was honoured by Queen Victoria and given the Jubilee Medal.
 She received the Laurel Wreath from the Athens Conservatory and the Order of the Chefakat by Sultan Abdul Hamid II of the Ottoman Empire.
-In 1913, she was elected a Chevalier of the National Order of the Legion of Honour (French: Ordre national de la Légion d'honneur), a first for a female composer.
+In 1913, she was elected a Chevalier of the National Order of the Legion of Honour, a first for a female composer.

 In London in November 1901, she made gramophone recordings of seven of her compositions for the Gramophone and Typewriter Company; these are among the most sought-after piano recordings by collectors, though they have been reissued on compact disk.
 Before and after World War I, Chaminade recorded many piano rolls, but as she grew older, she composed less and less, dying in Monte Carlo on 13 April 1944, where she was first buried.
 Chaminade is now buried in Passy Cemetery in Paris.

-Chaminade was relegated to obscurity for the second half of the 20th century, her piano pieces and songs mostly forgotten, with the exception being the Flute Concertino in D major, Op.
-107, composed for the 1902 Paris Conservatoire Concours; it is her most popular piece today.
+Chaminade was relegated to obscurity for the second half of the 20th century, her piano pieces and songs mostly forgotten, with the exception being the Concertino for flute and orchestra in D major, Op.
+107, composed for the 1902 Conservatoire de Paris flute competition; it is her most popular piece today.